epfl-ada/ada-2024-project-ada212/README.md

 # Timeline

-## Until 15/11/2024 :
+## Until 15/11/2024 (Deadline Milestone P2) :
-- Creating dataset
+- Creating dataset (Rania and Ghalia)
-- Data-Handling and Preprocessing
+- Data-Handling and Preprocessing (Rania and Ghalia)
-- Initial Exploratory Data Analysis
+- Initial Exploratory Data Analysis (Omar, Leïla and Valentin)

-## 15/11 to 30/11
+## 15/11 to 30/11 :
-- Homework 2
+- Homework 2 (all 5 members)
-- Parts 1 - 3
+- Parts 1 - 3 (Leïla, Rania and Valentin)

-## 30/11 to 8/12
+## 30/11 to 8/12 :
-- Parts 4 - 5
+- Parts 4 - 5 (Ghalia and Omar)
 - Start Part 6 : How would we like to visualize our findings ?
+(Valentin)
-- Start implementation
+- Start implementation(Leïla and Rania)

-## 8/12 to 22/12
+## 8/12 to 22/12 (Deadline Milestone P3) :
 - Cleaning repository
 - Finalize/Refine our host page for visualizing our data story